 Hokusai is still the biggest name internationally, thanks to the ubiquity of images such as The Great Wave and Red Fuji.
 In 2019, two years after the former set a new world record, a print of Red Fuji sold for £507,000 at Christie’s in New York.

 The wonderful thing about ukiyo-e woodblocks is that there truly is something for everyone.
 After all, the golden age of ukiyo-e spanned three centuries and included many different artists working in different genres.

 For those entering the market, Hiroshige tends to be popular, particularly his visions of nature and landscape.
 While popular designs in good condition can fetch high prices, it is possible to purchase good Hiroshige prints for around £5,000.

 Broadly speaking, the more eminent the artist, the pricier the work.
 But other factors influence price, too: an early impression of a print is superior to a later one, for instance, as woodblocks became worn after repeated use.
 Condition is also important, as woodblock prints an be affected by fading, wormholes, tears and restoration, which can all greatly impact the value of a print.

 The Online Magazine delivers the best features, videos, and auction

 Framing and care for your ukiyo-e

-The alternative, says the specialist, is to ‘keep them unframed in archive boxes, between sheets of Japanese hosho paper, to be brought out and enjoyed as the mood takes you.’
+The alternative is to keep them unframed in archive boxes, between sheets of Japanese hosho paper, to be brought out and enjoyed as the mood takes you.
 If stored well, Japanese prints are incredibly durable, and should provide pleasure for many generations to come.